The video’s first-person perspective may not have revealed the identity of the man

 “No, sire,” came the response just off screen.

-Drake looked over to his left and nodded at the remaining Royal Guard and Diamond Knight standing on watch, both men interpreting the simple gesture differently.
-As the Guard nodded back, the Knight stepped quietly behind his comrade, slapped his hand over his mouth, and ran his blade over the exposed throat.
+Drake looked to his left and nodded at the remaining Royal Guard and Diamond Knight standing on watch, both men interpreting the sign differently.
+As the king’s Guard nodded back, Drake’s Knight stepped quietly behind his comrade-in-arms, slapped his hand over his mouth, and ran his blade over the exposed throat.

 “Their minds were poisoned,” the king continued, “their hearts were manipulated.
 This didn’t happen naturally.”

-The Royal Guard tried to scream in agony, but his voice was reduced to bubbles through the slit.
+The Royal Guard tried to scream in pain, but his voice was reduced to bubbles through the slit.